Importance of Drones and UAVs in the Current Pandemic Situation

 Aerial Spraying and Disinfection

 Mistral offers custom designs for Drone Electronics for a wide range of Drones and UAVs.
-These Drones and UAV Designs can be managed via control apps through generic devices like tablets and mobiles.
-Mistral can help customer’s in Drones and UAV design and architect sophisticated Drone Electronics with remote operation and real-time streaming of wireless HD video.
+These designs for Drones and UAVs can be managed via control apps through generic devices like tablets and mobiles.
+Mistral can help customer’s in designing Drones and UAVs and architecting sophisticated Drone Electronics with remote operation and real-time streaming of wireless HD video.